 Options on securities indices entail risks in addition to the risks of options on securities.
-The absence of a liquid secondary market to close out options positions on securities indices may be more likely to occur, although the Portfolios generally will only purchase or write such an option if Janus Capital or the subadviser, as applicable, believes the option can be closed out.
+The absence of a liquid secondary market to close out options positions on securities indices may be more likely to occur, although the Portfolios generally will only purchase or write such an option if Janus Capital believes the option can be closed out.
 Use of options on securities indices also entails the risk that trading in such options may be interrupted if trading in certain securities included in the index is interrupted.
-The Portfolios will not purchase such options unless Janus Capital or the subadviser, as applicable, believes the market is sufficiently developed such that the risk of trading in such options is no greater than the risk of trading in options on securities.
+The Portfolios will not purchase such options unless Janus Capital believes the market is sufficiently developed such that the risk of trading in such options is no greater than the risk of trading in options on securities.